srikanthIBM/anamoly-prediction-streams-singlestore-cp4d/README.md

 - Historical Temperature trends.
 We have used Date and temperature fields in x & Y axis respectively to build the below widget.
 ![](images/HistoricalTempTrendDashboard.png)

-- Average Temperature trends.
+- Average Temperature trends by date.
 We have used Date and temperature fields in x & Y axis respectively to build the below widget.
 ![](images/AverageTempTrendDashboard.png)

-- Predictions of the temperature for the next 7 days.
+- Temperature Predictions for the next 7 days.
+We have used Date and Predicted temperature fields in x & Y axis respectively to build the below widget.
 ![](images/PredictionsDashboard.png)